 Work highlights

-- Successfully acted for Britvic plc in an appeal to the Court of Appeal concerning the interpretation of the pension scheme’s deed and rules.
+• Acted for Britvic plc in an appeal to the Court of Appeal, in which the company was successful on all grounds of appeal.

 Clyde & Co